RNAcentral/rnacentral-webcode/rnacentral/portal/templates/portal/docs/litsumm.md

 sentences extracted from scientific literature, building a summary, and then running a series of automated checks on the summaries.
-This approach is described in [LitSumm: Large language models for literature summarisation of non-coding RNAs]().
+This approach is described in [LitSumm: Large language models for literature summarisation of non-coding RNAs](https://arxiv.org/abs/2311.03056).
 LitSumm enables researchers to quickly grasp the key information about these genes.

 As an example, [Homo sapiens (human) microRNA hsa-mir-944 precursor](/rna/URS0000663F9C/9606?tab=pub) lists over 200 articles about <a